INSRapperswil/segment-routing-ch-content/README.md

 buttonLabel: "Read more"
 ---
 ```
-This is called front matter, and is simply the files metadata written in `YAML`.
-You can manually update this values according to your needs.
+This is called front matter and is simply the files metadata written in `YAML`.
+You can manually update these values according to your needs.
 - `title`
 	- The title of your article or project.
 - `date`